macairececile/picto_grammar/README.md

 ## ⭐ NEW ⭐

-A new version of the grammar was developed, along with a lexicon, with new lemmas added to the ARASAAC lexicon.
+A new version of the grammar was developed, along with a lexicon, with new lemmas added to the ARASAAC lexicon. <br/>
-To run the new version, use the `grammar_v2.py` script with the `data/lexicon-v3.csv` as the lexicon.
+To run the new version, use the `grammar-v2.py` script with the `data/lexicon-v3.csv` as the lexicon. <br/>
-The updated dataset (propicto-orfeo) is available on HuggingFace: https://huggingface.co/Propicto
+The updated dataset (propicto-orfeo) is available on HuggingFace: https://huggingface.co/Propicto and in **data/output_data/v2** folder. <br/>

 ## 🔍 Overview